gmbellal/text-analyzer-tool/README.md

 Note: You must set MAX_THROTTL_LIMIT to at least 10 to avoid throttling limitations.
 By default, it is set to 1, meaning a specific IP can make only one request

+## Additional
+Please check the Postman collection; I have added it to the repository.